skellis46/finger-pointing-moon/case-for-support.md

 ### Research methods

 The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
-These objectives, in turn, feed directly into the three research problems.
-The research problems -- _proxy_, _can and cannot be known_, and _specificity_ -- are 'meta' or wide-angle problems in practice-research.
+These objectives, in turn, feed directly into the three research problems, which underpin the primary research aim.
+The research problems -- _proxy_, _can and cannot be known_, and _specificity_ -- are 'meta' or wide-angle problems in body-based practice-research.
 The following methods are appropriate to the breadth of these problems, while affording detail where necessary.
 The methods are multi-modal, and comprise practice-research fieldwork and scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
 They are detailed below, and are organised under the three overarching problems they directly address.

 **Problem 1 'proxy':**